 - A variety of gastrointestinal disorders, etc.

-Mitochondrial dysfunction is the root cause of many diseases that are bewildering in their variety and complexity.
-They include rare genetic disorders in children, some forms of heart disease, and most likely many cases of Parkinson’s disease.
-Research on mitochondria started already in the late 19th century, but there are still many unsolved issues concerning their composition, their function, and their relevance to health and disease.
+Mitochondrial dysfunction is the root cause of many diseases.
+These include rare genetic disorders in children, some forms of heart disease, and many cases of Parkinson’s disease.
+The research on mitochondria has started already in the late 19th century.
+However, unsolved issues concerning their composition, function, and relevance to health and disease are still there.

 What you can do?